platyplus/platyplus/apps/documentation/docs/getting-started/installation.md

 helm install --namespace kube-system nginx ingress-nginx --repo https://kubernetes.github.io/ingress-nginx
 ```

 Set a DNS domain that points to your cluster.
-If working locally, you can use [Nip](https://nip.io/):
+If working locally, you can use <a href="https://nip.io/" target="_blank">Nip</a>:

 ```bash
 export PLATYPLUS_DOMAIN=127.0.0.1.nip.io